HanHsunShih/Image-generative-model-using-LoRA-and-DreamBooth/README.md

 ## Image generation

 Here's final outcome of my project, I used DreamBooth checkpoint followed by 2 LoRA models.
-The platform I use for this image generation is RunPod.
+The platform I use for this image generation was RunPod.

 <img src="https://github.com/HanHsunShih/Image-generative-model-using-LoRA-and-DreamBooth/blob/main/images/final%20outcome.png" width="800">